Sandhitha Velai

-Sandhitha Velai (Tamil: சந்தித்த வேளை) is a 2000 Indian Tamil-language drama film directed by Ravichandran, his second film after Kannedhirey Thondrinal (1998).
+Sandhitha Velai is a 2000 Indian Tamil-language drama film directed by Ravichandran, his second film after Kannedhirey Thondrinal (1998).
 The film stars Karthik in two roles.
 Roja and Kausalya play the female leads, while Vijayakumar, Sujatha, Moulee, Chinni Jayanth, Vivek, Manivannan, and Nassar play supporting roles alongside an ensemble cast.
 The film was released on 14 April 2000 during the Tamil New Year.